Jai Kishan High School, Bargaon

-Jai Kishan High School, Bargaon is a State Government educational Institution situated in Bargaon under Khariar Tahasil in Nuapada district, Odisha, India.
-The school provides education to both boys and girls from Class-VI to Xth.
-The Institution was established on 3rd July 1972 in Bargaon, Odisha.
+Jai Kishan High School, Bargaon (now Upgraded to Jai Kishan Govt Higher Secondary School, Bargaon) is a State Government educational Institution situated in Bargaon under Khariar Tahasil in Nuapada district, Odisha, India.
+The school provides education to both boys and girls from Class-6th to 12th.
+The Institution was established on 3 July 1972 in Bargaon, Odisha.

-It extends teaching facilities in Mathematics, Science, Humanities, Social Sciences as well as Languages like Odia, Hindi, Sanskrit etc. The main objective of this institution is to disseminate knowledge to the Boys and Girls students in different fields.
+It extends teaching facilities in History, Political Science, Economics and Sociology in Higher Secondary level and Mathematics, Science, Social Sciences as well as Languages like Odia, Hindi, Sanskrit in Secondary level.
+The main objective of this institution is to disseminate knowledge to the Boys and Girls students in different fields.
 Simultaneously, this institution also aims at the overall development of the Boys and Girls students physical, mental and moral.

 Games and Sports are also an integral part of this institution which inspires the student to be physically fit.
 Computer Education, The Bharat Scouts and Guides, EcoClub, Junior Red Cross etc. are also functioning in this institution for all-round development of the students.